 - 13. Fill Cap Prior to operation, the pump casing should be filled with water.
 Remove this cap to add water to the pump.
-After the initial prime, a sufficient amount of water will be retained in the casing so that the operator will not need to re-prime later. - 14.
-Coupler Adapter Attach either a 2-5/16" ball coupler or 3-inch pintle eye ring coupler to this adapter. - 15.
-Hydraulic Brake Actuator This actuator (Model WT5C only) will be activated in the event of a breakaway.
+After the initial prime, a sufficient amount of water will be retained in the casing so that the operator will not need to re-prime later. - Coupler Adapters see Coupler Types section under Trailer Guidelines. - 15.
+Hydraulic Brake Actuator This actuator (Series WT5C only) will be activated in the event of a breakaway.
 The breakaway cable must be rigged to the tow vehicle with appropriate slack that will activate the system if the coupler connection comes loose. - 16.
-Electric Brake Actuator This actuator (Model WTE5C only) will be activated in the event of a breakaway.
+Electric Brake Actuator This actuator (Series WTE5C only) will be activated in the event of a breakaway.
 The breakaway cable must be rigged to the tow vehicle with appropriate slack that will activate the system if the coupler connection comes loose. - 17.
-Engine This water trailer uses a Honda GX120UT2PX2, 3.5 HP air cooled 4-stroke, single cylinder gasoline engine. - 18.
+Engine-This watertrailer uses a Honda GX120UT3PX2, 3.5 HP, air-cooled, 4-stroke, single-cylinder gasoline engine. - 18.
 2.0" CAM and Groove Male QD Port This port (left-side) can be used as either a suction or discharge port depending on the placement of the manifold control handle. - 19.
 Dust Cap There are 3 dust caps that are used with the manifold system.
 These caps prevent dirt and debris from entering the water system when the suction/discharge hoses are not connected. - Spray Nozzles Located at the rear of the water trailer are two water spray nozzles.
 These nozzles can operate under multiple pressure settings. - 21.
 Storage Bin Place hoses and accessories in this bin during transport. - 22.
 License Light This light illuminates the license plate.
 Whenever towing of the light tower is required, make sure this light is operational. - 23.
 Brake Lights Before towing the water trailer, make sure that these lights are operational and are working correctly.
-Never tow the water trailer if these lights are inoperative.
+Never tow the water trailer if these lights are inoperative. - 24.
+Low Point Drain Valve A standard garden hose bib located underneath manifold.